 How would you rate your ability to maintain your composure under pressure?
-What affect does this have on your relationships?
-How does this effect your life?
+What effect does this have on your relationships?
+How does this affect your life?

-In the past I have experienced the overwhelming nature of emotions.
-This overwhelm has caused me to react in ways that can cause harm to my relationships.
-However, I have been able to learn self-control skills to support me in such situations, so that I do not make reactive judgments and decisions I later regret.
+In the past, I have experienced the overwhelming nature of emotions.
+That overwhelm has caused me to react in ways that can cause harm to my relationships.
+However, I have been able to learn self-control skills to support me in such situations so that I do not make reactive judgments and decisions I later regret.
 It is not easy when emotions run high to be able to pause and reflect.
 However, it is possible.

-Often when elevated emotions are involved our minds will not think as clearly as when we are composed.
+Often, when elevated emotions are involved, our minds will not think as clearly as when we are composed.
 Hence, why we can then make decisions we later regret when we reflect on them in a calmer state.
-This impairment of our ability to think clearly can cause numerous issues not limited to but including:
+This impairment of our ability to think can cause numerous issues not limited to but including:

 Creating additional issues

 Once our relationships are affected, this can cause different issues depending upon the relationship.

 It could be that we affect a relationship with our employer, a colleague, or a client.
 That could lead to loss of earnings, loss of employment, or at the least an uncomfortable working environment.